gbc-dev/Tech-Challenge/README.md

 * Type a title and description for your pull request.
 Name and Email will suffice.
 * Click Create pull request.

 After your pull request has been reviewed, we shall get back to you with the results.
-If you have any challenges with this, please get in touch with any of our team members.
+If you have any challenges with this, you can check the <a href="https://help.github.com/articles/using-pull-requests/" >documentation</a> or get in touch with any of our team members.

 Have fun and Good Luck!